-- You must insert a memory card to use the Wi-Fi features. - The quality of the network connection will be determined by the AP. - The further the distance between your camera and the AP, the longer it will take to connect to the network. - If a nearby device is using the same radio frequency signal as your camera, it may interrupt your connection. - If your AP name is not in English, the camera may not be able to locate the device or the name may appear incorrectly. - For network settings or a password, contact your network administrator or network service provider. - If a WLAN requires authentication from the service provider, you may not be able to connect to it.
-To connect the WLAN, contact your network service provider. - Depending on the encryption type, the number of digits in the password may differ. - A WLAN connection may not be possible in all surroundings. - The camera may display a WLAN enabled printer on the AP List.
-You cannot connect to a network via a printer. - You cannot connect your camera to a network and a TV simultaneously. - Connecting to a network may incur additional charges.
-Costs will vary based on the conditions of your contract.
+- Some Wi-Fi features are not available if you do not insert a memory card. - The quality of the network connection will be determined by the AP. - The further the distance between your camera and the AP, the longer it will take to connect to the network. - If a nearby device is using the same radio frequency signal as your camera, it may interrupt your connection. - If your AP name is not in English, the camera may not be able to locate the device or the name may appear incorrectly. - For network settings or a password, contact your network administrator or network service provider. - Depending on the encryption type, the number of digits in the password may differ. - A WLAN connection may not be possible in all surroundings. - The camera may display a WLAN enabled printer on the AP List.
+You cannot connect to a network via a printer. - You cannot connect your camera to a network and a TV simultaneously.

-- If you cannot connect to a WLAN, try another AP from the available AP list. - A login page may appear when you select free WLANs provided by some network service providers.
-Enter your ID and password to connect to the WLAN.
-For information about registering or the service, contact the network service providers. - Be cautious when you enter personal information for an AP connection.
-Do not enter any payment or credit card information on your camera.
-The manufacturer is not liable for any problem caused by entering such information. - Available network connections may differ by country. - The WLAN feature of your camera must comply with radio transmission laws in your region.
-To ensure compliance, use the WLAN feature only in the country where you purchased the camera. - The process for adjusting network settings may differ, depending on network conditions. - Do not access a network that you are not authorized to use. - Before you connect to a network, ensure your battery is fully charged. - You cannot upload or send files captured in some modes. - Files that you transfer to another device may not be supported by the device.
-In this case, use a computer to play back the files.
+- If you cannot connect to a WLAN, try another AP from the available AP list. - Available network connections may differ by country. - The WLAN feature of your camera must comply with radio transmission laws in your region.
+To ensure compliance, use the WLAN feature only in the country where you purchased the camera. - The process for adjusting network settings may differ, depending on network conditions. - Do not access a network that you are not authorized to use. - Before you connect to a network, ensure your battery is fully charged. - Files that you transfer to another device may not be supported by the device.
+In this case, use a computer to play back the files. - If an AP requires you to enter log-in information, you will not be able to connect to it.